cardano-foundation/CIPs/CIP-9999/README.md

 `CPS`                | CPS number (without leading 0), or "\?" before being assigned `Title`              | A succinct and descriptive title `Status`             | Open \| Solved \| Inactive (..._reason_...)
-`Category`           | One registered or well-known category covering one area of the ecosystem.
+`Taxonomy`           | One of the groupings that describes the [scope](https://github.com/NetWalker108/CIPs/tree/master/CIP-0001#taxonomy-types-classes-categories-and-crcs) of the problem statement.
 `Authors`            | A list of authors' real names and email addresses (e.g. John Doe <john.doe@email.domain>) `Proposed Solutions` | A list of CIPs addressing the problem, if any `Discussions`        | A list of links where major technical discussions regarding this CPS happened.
 Links should include any discussion before submission, a link to the pull request that created the CPS, and any pull request that modifies it.